yuyulbm/DiscordBot-handler/README.md

 const { MessageEmbed, Permissions } = require("discord.js");
 const emo = require('../../emojis) // your emojis
 module.exports = {
-name: 'cmd',
+name: 'command',
-aliases: ["command","test"], // other names for command
+aliases: ["cmd","test"], // other names for command
 userPerms: ["KICK_MEMBERS"], // user permissions
 botPerms: ["MANAGE_CHANNELS"], // bot permissions
 msgLimit: [100], // message content limit, i use it for 8ball command so the bot does not get rate limited
-usage: "<@user>", // how to use the command will in the help command
+usage: "<@user>", // how to use the command, dysplays in the help command
-description: "just a normal command", // description for the command will display in the help command
+description: "just a normal command", // description for the command, displays in the help command
 run: async (client, message, args) => {
   message.reply({ content: [`${emo.emoji1} | Hello There`] })
   },